Our History

 It is over 110 years since the foundation of our parent organisation, the International Association of Medical Museums (IAMM).
 The IAMM flourished in an age when every medical school had its own museum, with divisions of the IAMM in several countries, including the United States, Canada and Great Britain.

-After the Second World War medical museums had lost their popularity and by 1955 the IAMM was in serious decline with only one division, the North American/Canadian, left and less than 50 members.
+After the Second World War medical museums had lost their popularity and by 1955 the IAMM was in serious decline with only one division, the North American/Canadian left with less than 50 members.
 It was rescued from oblivion by a group of American pathologists, including Cash Mostofi, and renamed the International Academy of Pathology (IAP).

 In 1960 there were over 2000 American and Canadian members but one thing had been overlooked: an ‘international’ body had been formed which was composed solely of North American members.
 As a result George Cunningham was invited on to the ‘American-Canadian Council’.
 Since then the IAP has blossomed and become truly international so that there are now over 50 Divisions world-wide.